MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/certification/infra-sbc.md

 | | SBC 7000 | <br/> &#x2714; | 4.2.4 <br/> 05.01.00-R000 |
 |||||

-&Dagger; This device was pre-release tested with Skype for Business.
-Upon completion of official qualification testing, the software version may change.
+&Dagger; This device was prerelease tested with Skype for Business.
+Upon completion of official qualification testing, the software version might change.

 All Lync Server 2013 qualified session border controllers are forward compatible and supported with Skype for Business 2015.
 See [this list of Lync Server 2013 qualified SBCs](../lync-cert/sbcs-lync-server.md).

-If you are a vendor that wishes to join the certification program, see [How to Join](how-to-join.md) for requirements and available programs.
+If you're a vendor that wishes to join the certification program, see [How to Join](how-to-join.md) for requirements and available programs.